-The biggest benefit to drop shipping is the very low startup costs and the ability to offer a large selection of product without purchasing inventory upfront and managing that inventory.
+The biggest benefit of drop shipping is the very low startup cost and the ability to offer a large selection of products without purchasing inventory upfront and managing that inventory.
 Drop shipping can also be a great tool to help diversify your inventory and test products since it’s just a matter of adding the new product to your store.

-The drop shipping model has a number of advantages, including:
+The drop shipping business model has a number of advantages, including:

-- Lower Capital Requirement: With drop shipping, you don’t need to invest thousands of dollars in inventory.
+- Lower Capital Requirement: With drop shipping, you don’t need to invest thousands of dollars into inventory.
 Instead, you only purchase a product when you have an existing order to fill.

 - Wider Product Selection: When you don’t have to pre-purchase all the items you sell, you can offer a significantly larger number of products to your customers.

-- Reduced Risk: Without thousands invested in inventory, the risk involved with starting an online store is dramatically reduced.
-If things don’t work out, you aren’t stuck with thousands in inventory you have to sell at a loss.
+- Reduced Risk: Without thousands of dollars invested in inventory the risk involved with starting an online store is dramatically reduced.
+If things don’t work out you aren’t stuck with thousands in inventory you have to sell at a loss.